go-steem/rpc/README.md

 Once you create a `Client` object, you can start calling the methods exported via `steemd`'s RPC endpoint by invoking associated methods on the client object.
+It is enough to just turn the method names into CamelCase, e.g. `get_config` becomes `Client.GetConfig`.

 There are two methods implemented for the `Client` object for every method exported via the RPC endpoint.
 The regular version and the raw version.